UniMath/agda-unimath/src/univalent-combinatorics/counting.lagda.md

----
-title: Counting in type theory
+#  Counting in type theory
----

 ```agda
 module univalent-combinatorics.counting where